 Hostinger’s business plan is the most comprehensive of all of their shared hosting packages and that’s what we’ve signed up for.
 It’s also the most expensive.
 However, it’s only around $3 per month more than their premium plan and contains several exceptional features that for many people will be well worth the money.

-Like the premium plan, this is a truly unlimited package.
+Like the premium plan, this is a powerful package.
 In fact, everything that is included in the premium plan is included in the business plan.
 You still get a free domain name and a (paid) SSL certificate (and you can store and access as much data on as many domains as you want).

 Hostinger clients who opt for the business plan get double the RAM allocation and double the CPU allocation.
 This is a huge difference in terms of performance.
 The premium plan is already an exceptionally quick option, but by doubling it, the business plan is so fast that it’s almost silly.